dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-device-restrictions.md

 ---
 # required metadata

-title: How to configure Microsoft Intune device restriction settings | Microsoft Docs
+title: How to configure Microsoft Intune device restriction settings | Intune Azure preview | Microsoft Docs
 description: Learn how to use Intune to configure settings and features on devices you manage.
 keywords:
 author: robstackmsft